hashicorp/design-system/website/docs/components/tabs/partials/code/how-to-use.md

 ### Nested tabs

-[We don't recommed nesting tabs](/components/tabs#nested), but in case it's necessary to implement such feature a special code implementation needs to be used: the `T.Panel` needs to be exposed and its `P.isVisible` property needs to be provided to the nested tab using the `@isParentVisible` argument, so that when the parent visibility changes the nested tab can be initialized accordingly.
+[We don’t recommend nesting tabs](/components/tabs#nested), but in case it’s necessary to implement such a feature a special code implementation needs to be used: the `T.Panel` needs to be exposed and its `P.isVisible` property needs to be provided to the nested tab using the `@isParentVisible` argument, so that when the parent visibility changes the nested tab can be initialized accordingly.

 ```handlebars
   <Hds::Tabs as |T|>